Camden County under a coastal flood advisory until early Saturday evening

 Floods can pose a significant threat, especially if you live in a flood-prone area or find yourself camping in a low-lying region.
 To ensure your safety, the NWS offers essential flood safety guidelines:

-If you're in a flood-prone area, or if you're camping in a low-lying spot, move to higher ground as a first step.
+If you reside in a flood-prone region or are camping in low-lying terrain, the first step to safety is relocating to higher ground.

 Adhere to evacuation orders:

-If local authorities issue an evacuation order, heed it promptly.
-Prior to leaving, secure your home by locking it.
+When local authorities issue an evacuation order, promptly comply.
+Before leaving, secure your home by locking it.

 Disconnect utilities and appliances: